-The Changing organizations theme takes the perspective of organization-technology interaction.
-Communication Science students need to appreciate the unpredictable organizational landscape of tomorrow.
-Organizational forms and employment relationships are changing and becoming more flexible, innovations are disrupting companies and markets, and social media are forcing organizations to increase their transparency as participants in growing international, intercultural networks.
-Students learn all about how new technologies affect organizational communication, both within the organization (e.g., new ways of working) and outside the organization (e.g., online reputation and crisis management).
+The Changing organisations theme takes the perspective of organisation-technology interaction.
+Communication Science students need to appreciate the unpredictable organisational landscape of tomorrow.
+Organisational forms and employment relationships are changing and becoming more flexible, innovations are disrupting companies and markets, and social media are forcing organisations to increase their transparency as participants in growing international, intercultural networks.
+Students learn all about how new technologies affect organisational communication, both within the organisation (e.g., new ways of working) and outside the organisation (e.g., stakeholders and reputation management and corporate social responsibility).

-The Persuasive tech theme focuses on human-technology interaction.
+The Persuasive tech theme focuses on human-technology interactions.
 How do we affect technology and how does technology affect us?
 Students become well-versed in visual communication and the interplay of the senses, supported by new technological advancements such as virtual and augmented reality, serious gaming, and nudging.

-Next to these 3 tech themes the programme has an overarching theme called the Communication science 2.0 theme.
-This theme serves as the academic platform of the programme (in which the 3 tech themes are embedded as well).
+Next to these 3 themes the programme has an overarching theme called the Communication science 2.0 theme.
+This theme serves as the academic platform of the programme (in which the 3 other themes are embedded as well).